AnitaLein/jigsaw-puzzle-solver/README.md

 # 🧩 Jigsaw Puzzle Solver

 This project implements a complete pipeline for solving jigsaw puzzles from image input to final assembly, using computer vision and algorithmic strategies.
 The final solution is visualized with an interactive GUI built using the Qt framework.
+The algorithm has been able to solve a puzzle up to 300 pieces.

 ## 📌 Features